svw5523/Portfolio-Strategy-with-Neural-Network/README.md

-# Explore the portfolio strategy with ML technique in Pharmaceuticals industry
+# Explore the portfolio strategy with ML technique in Pharmaceuticals industr

 ### Introduction